Ralph Immell: Schmedeman and the Milk Strikes

 Although closely identified with the prior progressive administration, Immell ingratiated himself with the new Democratic governor, Schmedeman, in 1933.
 From his post as adjutant general, Immell took charge of managing the divisive and politically sensitive issue of the depression-driven milk strikes.
 In the lead up to the violence, Immell offered to send in 2,500 members of the National Guard, and to supply them with tear gas.
 The most severe hotspots were in the Fox River valley and northeast, where Immell dispatched a battalion of guardsmen to patrol strike zones with rifles and fixed bayonets.
 Immell had several sharp personal exchanges with Milk Pool president Walter Singler, a leader of the strike movement, over who was to blame for strike violence.
 For their part, milk pool organizers accused Immell of provoking the violence with the use of militia, calling him a "military dictator".
-Politically, Immell and the strike response became a cudgel that the some progressives used to damage the Democratic governor, Schmedeman, among farm and labor ranks.
+Politically, Immell and the strike response became a cudgel that some progressives used to damage the Democratic governor, Schmedeman, among farm and labor ranks.
 Although La Follette was said to disapprove of the effort, progressives in the Legislature pushed for an investigation of Immell's conduct, and only relented after Schmedeman took personal responsibility for ordering Immell to deploy the National Guard.
 Schmedeman gave another vote of confidence to Immell that summer, when he reappointed him to the state Conservation Commission.
 Later that year, he became acting director of the Conservation Department due to the resignation of the previous director, and then became chairman of the Conservation Commission.